Digital media options cheatsheet

 The template has separate sections showing the latest updates across all of these vital digital marketing platforms which are popular with consumers and businesses:

-- Format: Excel spreadsheet with a row for each significant update to the 8 main digital marketing platforms with links through in Column B to the platforms about the implementation details you need to know – often the navigation of the platforms can make it difficult to find the best description, so we try to help here.
+- Format: Google Sheet with a row for each significant update to the 10 main digital marketing platforms, which you’ll find split out into tabs.
+You’ll find links in Column B to the further reading about the implementation details you need to know – often the navigation of the platforms can make it difficult to find the best description, so we try to help here.